Have you been making this mistake too?

-Instead you can weave nautical influences in with a few other subtle themes you love, especially those that paint a picture about who you are, like this…
+Instead, you can weave nautical influences in with a few other subtle themes you love, especially those that paint a picture of who you are, like this…

 The combination of themes in this room is building a story of an avid reader, a crafter or someone that likes to sew, and possibly a former cheerleader, who happens to live near the beach and loves that lifestyle.
 There’s a richness to this space that simply themed spaces don’t have.
 This space tells the story of the people that live here.